As an OECD member and G20 country, Mexico has been fully aligned and committed to the OECD’s anti-BEPS project.

 The MTA says it will review any transaction that reduces Mexico’s tax base and demand evidence that substantiates that changes to the operation in Mexico justify any decreased profitability.
 The MTA has published some non-binding criteria for what it considers as aggressive tax planning, such as certain tax planning involving intangible property.

-While Mexico is a strong supporter of anti-BEPS initiatives, measures like the tax certainty agreement show the current government is equally interested in attracting foreign investors.
+While Mexico has been a strong supporter of anti-BEPS initiatives, measures like the tax certainty agreement show the current government is equally interested in attracting foreign investors.
 Companies doing business in Mexico should be prepared to meet increasingly aggressive and sophisticated international tax audit and enforcement activity.
 On a brighter note, they will probably enjoy certainty in Mexican tax legislation between now and the end of 2018, which will help them guard against tax authority challenges.